Signs of Dementia & Alzheimer’s disease

 declining elderly man

-The following, possible signs of dementia, is not an exhaustive list, but shows behaviours that might alert us to the need for further medical assessment.
+The following is not an exhaustive list, but shows behaviours that might suggest the need for further medical assessment.
+These signs are commonly seen on many sites.
+Review the list to become aware.

-2. Recall: Difficulty remembering facts just learned, such as a movie thread, the news, or family information.
+2. Recall: Difficulty remembering facts just learned, such as a movie thread, the news of family information.
+Short-term memory loss.

 3. Daily tasks: Overlooking daily tasks such as preparing meals, feeding pets, showering, those once familiar routines.